By Scott Bentley

 “I think everyone thought he did a great job,” senior Adam Lutz said.
 “No complaints from any seniors from that part of the assembly”.

 However, after Nathaniel gave his speech, the assembly began to head into a different direction.
-The Seaholm administration believed it would be beneficial for the students if the assembly ended with what was intended to be a short speech by Kate Delong Birmingham Public School’s district liaison from the Birmingham Police Department.
+The Seaholm administration believed it would be beneficial for the students if the assembly ended with what was intended to be a short speech by Kate Delong Birmingham Police Department liaison to Birmingham Public School’s.

 Delong’s speech first began as the typical encouragements not to take substances, and not to operate a vehicle while under the influence.
 The address was seemingly well received until Delong delved into the area of Minor In Possessions (MIPs).